 I believe strongly in task-based qualitative testing as an integral part of the design process.
 Usability testing should not be just a box to be checked right before launch.
 (And I've done lots of usability research quickly, cheaply, and effectively, so those shouldn't be barriers to testing.)

 Observing people use your product or service firsthand is the best way to find out if your design decisions actually work, because what people say is not how they actually behave in real life.
 And by making it a part of the design process, the team can quickly come up with solutions to problems, having watched users struggle in real-time.

 6. LAUNCH AND LEARN

-Where are people going on the site?
-Where are they getting stuck in the app?
+Where are people going on?
+Where are they getting stuck?
 Are they using the brand new features we just added?
 What are the opportunities to improve?
 What can we add?
 What can we subtract?

 And then, it's time to go through the design process all over again....

 We should never stop learning about our users

 We should never stop learning from our user